 It is almost time for a new school year!
 Are you ready?
-Maybe you have already started your year, or are just starting your planning.
-Regardless of where you are at in the process, I’d like to share some tips for a successful school year.
+You are in the driver’s seat of your child’s education and success.
+It’s time to be intentional in a few key areas to set yourself up for a successful school year ahead.
+Maybe you have already started your year, or you are just starting your planning.
+Regardless of where you are at in the process, I’d like to share my top tips for a successful school year.

 1. Pray over your school year.

 Something that may seem rather obvious to you, is not going at it in your own strength.
 I know there were years when I was excited about planning for the new year, and I just dove right in without asking God for direction.
 It’s important that we remember to go to Him before we begin our plans and ask Him to give us wisdom and show us what He wants for our family.
 It’s easy to get caught up in trying what other families are raving about or trying to do lots of extras that some of your home school friends may be doing.
 Remember that God calls each of us to do different things with our families and that He may not be calling us to do something another family may be doing.
 Don’t get caught in the comparison trap!

 2. Set goals for the year.